 Fremantle Stuff > Buildings > Customs House

 The most recent 'Customs House' was behind the Falk building facade on the corner of Phillimore St and Henry Sts.
-Many people will think of the 'Old Customs House', 1908, at 4-8 Phillimore St (north side) as the first customs house, but there were at least two others before that.
-From 1879, the 1852 building below, part of the Commissariat complex, was used for that purpose, but there must have been offices somewhere before 1879.
+Many people will think of the 'Old Customs House', 1908, at 4-8 Phillimore St (north side) as the first customs house, but there were at least three others before that.
+From 1879, the 1852 building below, part of the Commissariat complex, was used for that purpose, but there were offices elsewhere before that.

 According to Dowson 2003, the first building specifically built for the purpose was at the corner of Henry St and Marine Terrace, where Leonard Worsely Clifton (1830-1895) was Collector of Customs 1862-1891.
 (See the photograph in Dowson 2003: 184.)
 The business of customs was then conducted in the P&O Building, before moving to the building in the photograph above in 1907.
 (Dowson 2003: 128)